 What We Do

 Blackbird Pictures is an independent film production company based out of Indianapolis, Indiana.
-Blackbird Pictures was founded in 2019 by composer and filmmaker, Ashton Gleckman, who was 18-years-old at the time.
+Blackbird Pictures was founded in 2019 by composer and filmmaker, Ashton Gleckman.
 Gleckman began his career in music as a solo artist and performer and began work as a film composer at the age of 15.

 The Hills I Call Home marked Blackbird Pictures’ sophomore feature documentary - exploring life in the town of Beattyville, Kentucky.
 The film was shot during the early months of the COVID-19 pandemic and was released by Gravitas Ventures.

-Blackbird Pictures’ next project is a four-part documentary titled A Quiet Village.
+Blackbird Pictures’ next project is a 4-part documentary titled The Quiet Village.
 It tells the forgotten story of Kulmhof — Hitler’s first death camp established during the Holocaust.
+It is set to wrap filming at the end of January 2025.